Woylie Walk, Dryandra Woodland Woylie Walk, Dryandra Woodland

 Trails WA supports the seven principles recommended by Leave No Trace Australia for minimising your impacts when using the trails.

-The Woylie Walk is an easy loop trail through Dryandra Woodland, a conservation area for unique,rare and endangered animals such as the Numbat, Western Australia’s emblem.
+The Woylie Walk is a moderate loop trail through Dryandra Woodland, a conservation area for unique,rare and endangered animals such as the Numbat, Western Australia’s emblem.
 With more than 25 mammals, 100 birds and 50 reptiles you can be sure to encounter plenty of wildlife in this beautiful forest.

 Visit the Barna Mia animal sanctuary on a delightful night time journey to see five threatened mammals and two conservation-dependant animals native to Dryandra at close range.